-The primary function of the BWC system is to document contact between Department members and citizens.
-Users shall activate the BWC to record the following events as soon as practical:
+The primary function of the BWC system is to document contact between Department members and members of the public.
+Users shall activate the BWC to record the following events:

-- On calls for service (upon arrival for priorities below Level 2; upon dispatch for priorities of Level 1 or Level 2). - Upon Code 3 activation. - During citizen contacts in an investigative or enforcement capacity (.e.g. traffic stops, detentions, arrests, Miranda advisement, use of force incidents, critical incidents, field interviews, or consensual contacts where the officer is attempting to develop reasonable suspicion). - Anytime the user feels it is appropriate or necessary to create a video record. - When ordered by a supervisor. - During suspect/building searches.
+- On calls for service (upon dispatch to priorities Level 1 and Level 2 calls for service; upon arrival to all other calls for service). - Upon Code 3 activation. - During contact with members of the public in an investigative or enforcement capacity (.e.g. traffic stops, detentions, arrests, Miranda advisement, use of force incidents, critical incidents, field interviews, or consensual contacts where the officer is attempting to develop reasonable suspicion). - Anytime the user feels it is appropriate or necessary to create a video record. - When ordered by a supervisor. - During suspect/building searches.